 As you can see the station is set in an almost unique position at the bottom a cliff!
 Its remote location means that every time the boat is launched, the crew have to run down more than 170 steep steps from the station car park to the boathouse.
 Given the nature of the rocky coast all around, since 1961 this has been the perfect position for the Lizard Lifeboat Station and is now very definitely home!

 Fortunately the lift is a welcome sight to take the crews back up the cliff – especially if they have spent a long time at sea….
 Unfortunately the lift is not for everyday general public use and this is strictly monitored by station personnel.
 However, there are certain times it can and sometimes is utilised for our less able visitors?
-If in any doubt, for instance if you have walking difficulties then please telephone the station before your visit.
+If you are in any doubt, for instance if you have walking difficulties then please telephone the station before your visit.

 Visitors are always welcome to visit the boathouse and we look forward to seeing you ….

 The Lizard Lifeboat Visitor Centre in the boathouse is open from 10.30 am until 3.30 pm on Monday to Thursday and Saturday and Sunday and from 10.30 am until 12.30 pm on Friday.
-The Centre is managed and operated by a dedicated team of volunteers who are always available and whose aim is to make your visit as welcoming, interesting and enjoyable as possible.
+The Centre is managed and operated by a dedicated team of volunteers who are always available and whose aim is to make your visit welcoming, interesting and as enjoyable as possible.

 The Winch House is situated at the top of the steps leading down to the Boathouse and is the first building you will see when you arrive at the station.
 The building houses all the mechanical and electrical gear required to operate the funicular lift and of course is not open to the public.
 The South West Coast Path which runs through the station grounds can be seen to the left of the winch house leading off toward Cadgwith and beyond.